solohin/drbd-driver-loader/README.md

 # How to use

 Note that for this to work, the kernel headers are bind-mounted from the host to the container.
-Therefore, you need to install the according headers on the host system (e.g., `yum install kernel-devel`).
+Therefore, you need to install the according headers on the host system (e.g., `yum update -y; yum install kernel-devel -y; reboot`).

 LINBIT provides containers that can directly install pre-built kernel modules on the host without compiling/the requirement to have kernel headers installed.